How to Unfold Top Decays: Unbinned top quark decay unfolding

 This procedure also takes into account the uncertainties due to the statistical fluctuations of $M_{jjj}^{\text{batch}}$.
 The training of the network itself introduces correlations which are at least one order of magnitude smaller and therefore ignored in the measurement.

-The $60 \times 60$ correlation matrix for the 4-dimensional unfolding using the largest sample generated with $m_t=172.5$~GeV is shown in Fig.~\ref{fig:corr_all}.
-We see two distinct source of bin-to-bin correlations.
-In general, an event migrating from bin $i$ to bin $j$ gives rise to negative correlations in the number of events between the two bins.
+The $5 \times 5$ and $60 \times 60$ correlation matrices $\rho_{ij}$ from the 4-dimensional unfolding using the largest sample generated with $m_t=172.5\,\unit{GeV}$ are shown in Fig.~\ref{fig:corr_all}.
+We see two distinct sources of bin-to-bin correlations.
+In general, an event migrating from bin $i$ to bin $j$ gives rise to negative correlations in $\rho_{ij}$ between the two bins.
 Additionally, unbiasing the unfolding ensures that a shift in the batch-wise condition also shifts the unfolded peak.
 This effect, accounted for in the bootstrapping method, introduces an additional contribution to the bin-to-bin correlations.
 It causes positive correlations between bins on the same side of the peak and anti-correlations otherwise.
-In our case, both effects are most apparent in the peak region and its neighbouring bins as shown in Fig.~\ref{fig:corr_all}.
-Second, we follow Ref.~\cite{CMS:2022kqg} to estimate the uncertainty from the choice of $m_t$ in the simulation.
-We evaluate the difference between the unfolded distribution and the corresponding simulated gen-level distribution for each bin and construct a covariance matrix
+In our case, both effects are most apparent in the peak region and its neighboring bins.

+We follow Ref.~\cite{CMS:2022kqg} to estimate the uncertainty from the choice of $m_t$ in the simulation used for the unfolding.
+We evaluate the difference in each bin $i$ between the unfolded distribution and the corresponding simulated gen-level distribution.
+From the differences $d_i$, we construct a covariance matrix

-where $\sigma_i$ is the uncertainty in bin $i$, and $\rho_{ij}$ the correlation between bins $i$ and $j$.
-These bin-to-bin correlations are not known, but since we do not observe any systematic pattern, we neglect the bin-to-bin correlations and use a diagonal covariance matrix.
+where $\rho_{ij}$ are the correlations between bins $i$ and $j$.
+Because the bin-to-bin correlations are not known and we do not observe any systematic pattern, we choose a diagonal covariance matrix with $\rho_{ij} = 1$ for $i=j$ and $\rho_{ij} =0$ otherwise.
 It was verified that other choices do not alter the results.
 To estimate the impact of this model uncertainty, we perform the $m_t$ extraction twice.
 First, we only include the statistical covariance matrix corresponding to 52,000 available events at the reco-level.
 Second, we repeat the same measurement also including the model uncertainty.